 It's virtually impossible to change your score in the time between when most people decide to buy a home or refinance their mortgage and when they apply.
 So the short answer is, you really can't improve your score "on the spot."
 But there are strategies you can live with to make sure when you apply for a loan your score is as high as possible.

 Make sure that the information each of the three credit reporting bureaus has on you is consistent and up to date.
 Order a copy of your credit report about once a year, and dispute any inaccuracies.

 Note: Theoretically, if a series of credit reports is requested on your behalf during a limited amount of time, your score goes down until time passes without any inquiries.
-Changes in the law though have made "consumer-originating" credit report requests not count so much.
+Changes in the law though have made "consumer-originating" credit report requests not have an impact on your credit score.
 Also, a series of requests in relation to getting a mortgage or car loan is not treated the same as a number of credit card requests in a limited time.
-This is because the credit bureaus, and lenders, realize that people request their own credit reports to keep up with what's on them, and smart consumers shop around for the best mortgage and car loans.
+Credit bureaus and lenders realize that people request their own credit reports to keep up with what's on them, and smart consumers shop around for the best mortgage and car loans.

 The two main components of your credit score are your payment history and the amounts you owe.
 Bankruptcy filings and foreclosures, which can stay on your credit report for as long as 10 years, can significantly lower your score.
 It's never a good idea to take on more credit than you can handle.